It's Rush Limbaugh, and this is one and only Excellence in Broadcasting Network.

 And people have said you need to hire a PR firm, especially when you're not around to handle some of these hit stitches.

-It won't work.
+They say, no, It won't work.

 Because this bunch has shown that they can manipulate worldwide media.

-A man by the name Musa Abu Marzuk, who was deported from the United States in 1997.
+Los Angeles Times today gave op-ed column space to a Hamas terrorist, a man by the name Musa Abu Marzouk, who was deported from the United States in 1997.

-There also is uh an Ohio State University professor who states that Hamas is just a community organization.
+There also is an Ohio State University professor who states that Hamas is just a community organization.

 Hamas is a social service organization, just like the Jewish Community Federation.